Nexmo/Pirate/README.md

 service for all you landlubbers.

 ## Setup
-Copy yonder script to a web host that supports PHP, and add ye Nexmo credentials to that there sccript or
+Copy yonder script to a web host that supports PHP, and add ye Nexmo credentials to that there script or
 use enviroment variables.

 ## Live Demos